CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_02.md

 ![alt text](../images/02-training_widget.png "Training widget")

-The initial run will take a while, here's why:

 In the background, Azure ML Services will now perform the following steps:

-* Package our scripts and dependencies as a Docker image and push it to our Azure Container Registry (initially this will take 5-10 minutes) - the Azure Container Registry will be created automatically
+* Package our scripts and dependencies as a Docker image and push it to our Azure Container Registry (initially this will take ~5 minutes) - the Azure Container Registry will be created automatically
-* Scale up the Azure Machine Learning Compute cluster (only if initial size was 0)
+* (Scale up the Azure Machine Learning Compute cluster - not happening here, since we have `min_size=1`)
 * Pull the Docker image to the Azure Machine Learning Compute cluster
 * Mount the MNIST data from Azure Blob to the Azure Machine Learning Compute cluster
 * Start the training job